-- (a) the co-operative development of any public amenity; - (b) the co-operative management of any public amenity; or - (c) the regulation of human activities within a public amenity.
+- a) the co-operative development of any public amenity: or - the co-operative management of any public amenity; and c) the regulation of human activities within a public amenity.

-24. Liaison forums in community
+23. Liaison Forum in Community

-- (1) The municipality may establish one or more liaison forums in a community for the purposes of- - (a) creating conditions for a local community to participate in the affairs of the municipality; - (b) encouraging a local community to participate in the affairs of the municipality; and - (c) promoting the effective and safe use of public amenities. - (2) A liaison forum may consist of- - (a) a member of members of an interest group, or an affected person; - (b) a member or members of a community in whose immediate area a public amenity exists; - (c) a designated official or officials of the municipality; and - (d) the councillor responsible for public amenities. - (3) The municipality may, when considering an application or registration in terms of this by-law request the input of a liaison forum. - (4) A liaison forum or any person or persons contemplated in subsection (2) may, on own initiative submit an input to the municipality for consideration.
+- (1) The municipality may establish one or more liaison forums in a community for the purpose of- - a) creating conditions for a local community to participate in the affairs of the municipality; - b) encouraging a local community to participate in the affairs of the municipality; and - c) promoting the effective and safe use of public amenities. - (2) A liaison forum may consist of - a) a member or members of an interest group, or an affected person; - b) a member or members of a community in whose immediate area a public amenity exists; - c) a designated official or officials of the municipality; and - d) the councillor responsible for public amenities. - (3) a) The municipality may, when considering an application or registration in terms of this By-law request the input of a liaison forum. - b) A liaison forum, or any person or persons contemplated in subsection (2) may, on own initiative submit an input to the municipality for

-25. Conflict with other legislation
+24. Conflict with other legislation